Markéta Vondroušová: 2018–2019: French Open final, top 15

 Vondroušová had a strong start into the 2019 season.
 Although she lost in the second round of the Australian Open in singles, she reached semifinals in doubles with Barbora Strýcová where they lost a tight match to Samantha Stosur and Zhang Shuai.
 Vondroušová then reached the quarterfinals or better at each of her next six singles events.
-This streak included three finals appearances and began with a runner-up finish to defending champion Alison Van Uytvanck at the Hungarian Open.
+This streak included three finals appearances and began with a runner-up finish to defending champion Alison Van Uytvanck at the Hungarian Ladies Open.
 At the Indian Wells Open, Vondroušová upset No. 2 Simona Halep, the highest-ranked opponent she ever defeated.
 With quarterfinal appearances there and at the Miami Open, she returned to the top 50 for the first time in a little over a year.
 Vondroušová reached another final at the İstanbul Cup where she lost to No. 40, Petra Martić.
 She then defeated Halep again during her quarterfinal run at the Italian Open.

 Vondroušová's best performance of the season came at the French Open, where she made it to the final without dropping a set.
 As an unseeded player, she defeated four seeded players including No. 12, Anastasija Sevastova in the fourth round and No. 26, Johanna Konta in the semifinals.
 She also defeated No. 31 Martić in the quarterfinals for the first time, after losing all four of their previous meetings.
 In the final, she lost to No. 8, Ashleigh Barty, only winning four games.
 Nonetheless, she became the first teenager to contest the French Open final since Ana Ivanovic in 2007 and the first to play in any Grand Slam final since Caroline Wozniacki at the 2009 US Open.
 She also entered top 20 for the first time.
 Despite this success, she lost in the opening round at Wimbledon to Madison Brengle, her last match of the year.
 After missing the next few months due to a left wrist injury suffered during that match, Vondroušová had surgery in September and stayed out for the rest of the season.
 She reached a peak ranking of No. 14 in the world during the season, and finished the year at No. 16.